25 March 2019

-Eoin Byrne, Associate at Linesight, recently contributed an article, 'How building information modeling is optimizing construction', to DatacenterDynamics.
+Eoin Byrne, Associate at Linesight, recently contributed an article, 'How building information modelling is optimising construction', to DatacenterDynamics.
 The below article originally appeared on DatacenterDynamics on February 1st, 2019.

-But how is BIM doing all of this, and what does it mean for data center construction?
+But how is BIM doing all of this, and what does it mean for data centre construction?

 BIM software helps to create digital models of construction projects.
 The result is a building information model, which serves as a centralized store of information about the building.
 This information can be accessed and manipulated by the various parties involved in the project, to help them plan or even predict how various decisions will affect the rest of the project.

 BIM offers teams more complete information about the project before any action is taken by construction crews.
 Sophisticated programs allow companies to add additional information to the BIM model including schedule, cost, and even sustainability information through the use of notes and attached documents.
 A report by Dodge Data & Analytics finds that large percentages of contractors are using BIM to improve their operations, including 93 percent of HVAC contractors, 91 percent of plumbing and piping contractors, and 88 percent of structural fabricators.

 With BIM, teams have access to a single, authoritative source of information for every part of the planning process.
 In practice, this gives each party in a project unprecedented advantages.
 Architects can demonstrate their ideas with a comprehensive model, while showing contractors exactly what scope that idea requires.
 Contractors can attach estimated costs and scheduling information to the model, in order to show architects and project managers the cost and time it will take to bring their visions to life.

 Though BIM has been around for over a decade, recent advances in IoT (Internet of Things) and machine learning are generating renewed excitement about the technology.
 With these advances, BIM is likely to once again change the way that companies work on their projects in fundamental ways, creating exciting opportunities for companies doing all kinds of construction.